What is conjunctivitis?

 While the primary symptoms of conjunctivitis (the redness of the eye’s conjunctiva) are the same across all variations of conjunctivitis, variations of the condition have some unique symptoms.
 To diagnose bacterial or viral conjunctivitis, a swab of your eye secretions may be taken and sent to the lab for processing.

-The Types of Conjunctivitis
+Types of Conjunctivitis

 While all forms of conjunctivitis are referred to as “pink eye” by most people, there are actually three variations of it.

-• Viral conjunctivitis – This version typically accompanies a cold.
+• Viral – This version typically accompanies a cold.
 The discharge from viral conjunctivitis is generally “thin” and watery.

-• Bacterial conjunctivitis – This version typically comes with an ear infection.
+• Bacterial – This version typically comes with an ear infection.
 The discharge from bacterial conjunctivitis is thick; when sleeping, this type of conjunctivitis can cause a “crust” to form over the eye.

-• Allergic conjunctivitis – People with seasonal allergies tend to experience this version of conjunctivitis the most.
+• Allergic – People with seasonal allergies tend to experience this version of conjunctivitis the most.
 Watery, scratchy eyes are the main symptom of this version of the disease.

 What measure can be taken to prevent spreading this condition?